 Why buy from Japan at all

 Japanese singles are often dramatically cheaper than the same card's English version in North America, condition standards among Japanese sellers are famously strict, and lots come up on marketplaces like Yahoo!
 Auctions and Mercari Japan that simply never appear here.
-The catch: those marketplaces don't ship internationally or accept foreign cards, which is where proxy services come in.
+The catch: those marketplaces don't ship internationally or accept foreign payment, which is where proxy services come in.

 How proxy services work